sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======

+-   See about moving prepare animation and suspend restore into the core application classes.

+-   Check if suspend and restore Physics works and can be called on non-physics objects.

 -   Get a JSON representation of a path store principal.

 -   HTTP server that responds to a GET request with a JSON representation of the